This post was last updated on

 These patriotic onesies are too cute, and perfect for celebrating Memorial Day or the 4th of July!

 With Memorial Day and the 4th Of July coming up, I figured AJ needed a few patriotic onesies to help celebrate the holidays.
 I made two super cute red, white, and blue designs, and I think they look so adorable!
-I’m going to share the tutorial for making these patriotic 4th of July onesies, but if you’d rather not make one yourself, you can find the Born In The USA onesies and American Flag Heart onesies in my Etsy shop!
+I’m going to share the tutorial for making these patriotic 4th of July onesies, but if you’d rather not make one yourself, you can find the Born In The USA onesies and American Flag Heart onesies in my shop!

 DIY Patriotic 4th Of July Onesies

 - 10 minutes (time spent doing stuff)